top of page

 The Black Legacy Project

-The Black LP is a national project produced by Music in Common - a nonprofit organization that strengthens, empowers, and connects communities through the universal language - in partnership with community stakeholders at the local level.
-Developed in the summer of 2020 and launched in September 2021, the Black Legacy Project travels the U.S. bringing together Black and White artists and artists of ALL backgrounds to record present day interpretations of songs central to the Black American experience and compose originals relevant to the pressing calls for change of our time.
-Community roundtable discussions help inform how these songs are interpreted and written.
-The project has launched with week-long residencies in the Berkshires of Western Massachusetts, Atlanta, Los Angeles, the Mississippi Delta, Denver, the Arkansas Ozarks, and Boise.
-A feature-length documentary film and seven-part docuseries are in production, highlighting the project and some of the many places it has traveled to.
+From 2021 - 2023, the project launched with week-long residencies in the Berkshires of Western Massachusetts, Atlanta, Los Angeles, the Mississippi Delta, Denver, the Arkansas Ozarks, and Boise, bringing together Black and White artists and artists of ALL backgrounds to record present day interpretations of songs central to the Black American experience and compose originals relevant to the pressing calls for change of our time.
+Community roundtable discussions helped inform how these songs were interpreted and written.
 Two albums, Vol. 1 and Vol. 2, feature 24 songs reimagined, written, and recorded in the project.

 Hit us up to learn how you can get involved and bring the Black LP to your community.